Danis96/FillApp/README.md

 	User story 4 - implementation of Summary Page<br/>
 	After last question of a Survey, user is redirected to Summary page where his progress is 100%, where he can see how much SARs he got and the list of all questions of the Survey.
 The question are clickable.
 When user clicks on a question, he/she is redirected to that question where he/she can only preview his answer, there is no possibility to change the answer.
 When back is clicked while previewing the answer, redirection to Summary page is made.
 From Summary, back leads to Survey List.<br/><br/>*
 	User story 5 - implementation of Profile Page<br/>
+	On Profile Page, user can preview his current cash balance and his profile info, if he has entered that info before.
+If not, the fields are empty.
+From here, anonym user can make registration, registered user can complete his profile, and registered user can make transfer.<br/>
+	There are six different states on this page:<br/>
+	1. Anonymous user - No enough SAR - Profile not completed<br/>
+	2. Anonymous user - Enough SAR - Profile not completed<br/>
+	3. Registered user - Enough SAR - Profile not completed<br/>
+	4. Registered user - No enough SAR - Profile not completed<br/>
+	5. Registered user - Enough SAR - Profile completed<br/>
+	6. Registered user - No enough SAR - Profile completed<br/>